“Money kept them in.

 Now more than ever, we must support our people and dismantle this system that destroys our humanity and breaks up our families.

-Over 11,000 of you who gifted a total of over $700,000 and gave over 100 Mamas an opportunity to spend Mother’s Day with their families and communities, where they belong.
-Thanks to your support organizers and community members in Oakland, Los Angeles, St. Petersburg, Montgomery, Memphis, Durham, Atlanta, Houston, New York City, Little Rock, Charlottesville, Charlotte, Kinston, Birmingham, Baltimore, Philadelphia, St. Louis and the D.C. area welcomed our Mama’s home with love, support and offerings.
-Cities across the country hosted Mother’s Day brunches, dinners and cookouts.
-Now we are working hard to help our Mama’s get back on their feet.
-Because our cities and states invest in jails and cages instead of services or support many our Mama’s do not have the basic resources they need to take care of themselves or their families.
+In the past four months over 13,000 people have donated to bring nearly 200 people home to their families and communities, where they belong.
+Thanks to your support organizers and community members in Oakland, Los Angeles, St. Petersburg, Montgomery, Memphis, Durham, Atlanta, Houston, New York City, Little Rock, Charlottesville, Charlotte, Kinston, Birmingham, Baltimore, Philadelphia, St. Louis and the D.C. area welcomed community members home with love, support and offerings.
+Now we are working hard to help our people get back on their feet.
+Because our cities and states invest in jails and cages instead of services or support many our people do not have the basic resources they need to take care of themselves or their families.
 With your generosity we have been able to provide short-term housing, healthcare, transportation, drug treatment, and mental health services to those who need it.

 Who are we…

 We are Black people who will get free.
+We are working to end systems of mass incarceration and support our communities.
 We are queer, trans, young, elder, and immigrant.